GuillaumeGSicara/dbt-snowflake-cortex/README.md

 The purpose of this repository is to demonstrate the use of Cortex Analyst on a demo dbt project with Snowflake.
 The project generates mock data with Python, loads it into Snowflake, prepares/documents the data with [**dbt-core**](https://docs.getdbt.com/docs/core/about-core-setup), and sets up a Streamlit application with Cortex Analyst to generate insights with natural language.

+Visit the github page for the project to get the [**project's dbt-docs documentation**](https://guillaumegsicara.github.io/dbt-snowflake-cortex/#!/overview)

 ## Table of Contents
 - [Prerequisites](#prerequisites)
 - [Project Description](#project-description)